Infinite-Chess/infinitechess.org/docs/NAVIGATING.md

 [src/client](../src/client/) contains all clientside files of the website.

-It has subfolders for all the HTML, CSS, javascript, sound and image files of the website.
+It has subfolders for all the HTML, CSS, JavaScript, sound and image files of the website.

 [src/client/views](../src/client/views) contains all our html documents.